-If a worker is eligible for loss of earnings benefits, and the worker is also receiving or entitled to receive CPP/QPP disability benefits, YWCHSB shall subtract 50 per cent (50%) of the gross disability CPP/QPP benefits from the worker's average weekly earnings, as required by section 24 of the Act.
+If a worker is eligible for loss of earnings benefits, and the worker is also receiving or entitled to receive CPP/QPP disability benefits, YWCHSB shall subtract 50 per cent (50%) of the gross disability CPP/QPP benefits from the worker's average weekly earnings, up to the maximum wage rate, as required by section 24 of the Act.
 This affects workers who were eligible for or began receiving CPP/QPP disability benefits on or after July 1, 2008.